Knowledge of Uncertain Worlds: Programming with Logical Constraints: DA logic

 \mypar{Referencing founded semantics}

-The founded semantics of a predicate $P$ can be referenced using special predicates $P\cotr$, $P\cof$, and $P\cou$, one for each of the three truth values \co{T}, \co{F}, and \co{U}.
+The founded semantics of a predicate $P$ in a kunit $K$ (formally defined in Section \ref{subsec:semantics}) can be referenced in $K$ using special predicates $P\cotr$, $P\cof$, and $P\cou$, one for each of the three truth values \T, \F, and \UD.
 For each truth value $t$, $P.t(c_1,...,c_a)$ is true if $P(c_1,...,c_a)$ has truth value $t$, and is false otherwise.

+Note that the founded semantics of $K$ can be referenced in another kunit $K_2$ by simply adding \co{use $K$}, i.e., instantiating $K$ in $K_2$ without replacing any predicate, when predicates of $K$ and $K_2$ are disjoint.
+Otherwise, an instantiation with predicate replacements can be used to avoid name collisions.
+Our could also add a language feature for referencing the founded semantics of $K$ using predicates of the form $K.P\cotr$, $K.P\cof$, and $K.P\cou$, instead of using instantiation.

 To ensure that the semantics of $P$ is fully determined before these predicates are used, $P$ cannot be defined transitively using these predicates.
 Predicates that reference founded semantics are implicitly given the meta-constraint \co{certain} and can appear only in rule bodies.